nsidc/search-solr-tools/README.md

 ### Harvesting Data

-The harvester requires additional metadata from services that are not yet publicly available, which are referenced in config/environments.rb.
+The harvester requires additional metadata from services that may not yet be publicly available, which are referenced in lib/search_solr_tools/config/environments.yaml.

-Multiple harvester formats such as DIF and ISO are available for mapping different source APIs into Solr.

-For only NSIDC results, run the task `rake dev:restart_with_clean_nsidc_harvest`.
-To harvest multiple collections, do these
-steps:

-* `rake build:setup`
-* `rake dev:deploy_schema`
-* `rake dev:restart`
-* `rake harvest:delete_all`
-* Harvest the feeds you want here.

-The above is what `rake dev:restart_with_clean_nsidc_harvest` does, with the last step being a `rake harvest:nsidc_json`.

-Manipulating data in Solr can be done with the `harvest` tasks.

-* `rake harvest:all` retrieves and inserts data for both NSIDC search and the Arctic Data Explorer and deletes old documents.
-* `rake harvest:all_ade` gathers data for the Arctic Data Explorer, inserts it into Solr, and deletes old documents.
-* `rake harvest:nsidc_json` will gather data for NSIDC search and delete old documents.
-* `rake harvest:delete_all` wipes out the database in your local Solr.
+To utilize the gem, build and install the search_solr_tools gem, this will add an executable 'search_solr_tools' to the path
+(source is in lib/search_solr_tools/bin/search_solr_tools).
+The executable is self-documenting, for a brief overview of what's available run the command.

+Harvesting of data can be done using the 'harvest' task, giving it a list of harvesters and an environment, deletion is possible via the 'delete_all' and/or 'delete_by_data_center' tasks.   'list harvesters' will list the valid harvest targets.

 ### RuboCop